About Rubén Madila

 However, over time, I became disillusioned with the way big tech companies quietly ask for our contributions, forcing everyone to create and process media through their algorithm-driven platforms.
 But that’s an opinion I will leave for another discussion.

 I never thought it necessary to share my journey or make it easy for others to see what I’ve done.
-As a result, I failed to create a place to display my work.
+As a result, I failed to create a place to display it.
 I realised that social media was the reason why I initially felt I didn’t need a website or portfolio.
-But in 2022, I believe that finding your own voice through a medium that you control and understand is the only way to thrive.
+But in 2024, I believe that finding your own voice through a medium that keeps you as independent as possible is the only way to thrive.

-I want my portfolio to be a monument to my efforts as an artist, not a source of content to be digested in 1-minute clips.
+I want my portfolio to be a monument to my efforts as an artist and as a professional, not a source of content to be digested in 1-minute clips.